cybozu/duck/README.md

 Options:
-  --inputsRoot          A root directory to serve                                 [string] --closureLibraryDir   Closure Library directory                                 [string] --skipInitialSoy, -s  Skip initial compiling of Soy templates [boolean] [default: false] --port                A port number to listen                   [number] [default: 9810] --host                A host to listen                   [string] [default: "localhost"]
+  --inputsRoot          A root directory to serve                                 [string] --closureLibraryDir   Closure Library directory                                 [string] --depsJs              A path to deps.js to save and load                        [string] --skipInitialSoy, -s  Skip initial compiling of Soy templates [boolean] [default: false] --port                A port number to listen                   [number] [default: 9810] --host                A host to listen                   [string] [default: "localhost"]